 Lalit’s story of experiencing blood in urine

-Since the tumour was only limited to the bladder lining, Dr. Khanna decided to carry out TURBT to remove the cancerous growth from his lining before it spreads to the rest of the bladder.
+Since the tumour was only limited to the bladder lining, Dr. Mayank decided to carry out TURBT to remove the cancerous growth from his lining before it spreads to the rest of the bladder.

 Lalit was fine after the surgery.